 Integrity servers.
 Another common approach is to store data integrity information on a separate server.
-For example, the Verena system [22] maintains authenticated data structures for web applications and stores integrity information (hashes) for these stuctures on a separate, trusted server.
-Another use case is to prevent the usage of disabled credentials on mobile devices by storing counters on an integrity-protected server [23].
+For example, the Verena system [23] maintains authenticated data structures for web applications and stores integrity information (hashes) for these stuctures on a separate, trusted server.
+Another use case is to prevent the usage of disabled credentials on mobile devices by storing counters on an integrity-protected server [24].
 In contrast to our system, such solutions requires setup and maintenance of new infrastructure and the integrity server becomes an obvious attack target.

 Byzantine broadcast and agreement.
 Our state update protocol resembles well-known Byzantine broadcast primitives [6].
-Echo broadcast [30] is an example of a consistent broadcast that ensures that non-malicious nodes do not receive different values.
+Echo broadcast [33] is an example of a consistent broadcast that ensures that non-malicious nodes do not receive different values.
 Bracha broadcast [4] is an example of a reliable broadcast that ensures that all non-malicious nodes receive the same value.
 Practical BFT [7] is an example of a Byzantine agreement (or total-order broadcast) protocols that additionally ensures that all the nodes receive the broadcasted values in the same order [6].

 Our state update mechanism requires that the target platform only accept the update and creates the seal if a sufficient number of assisting nodes have received the counter value.
-Thus, our state update protocol follows the approach of Echo broadcast [30] with an additional confirmation message in the end.
+Thus, our state update protocol follows the approach of Echo broadcast [33] with an additional confirmation message in the end.
 Like broadcast primitives, our state update protocol has O(n) message complexity.
 Byzantine agreement protocols typically require $O(n^2)$ messages.
 Another significant difference is the number of required replicas.
 Byzantine broadcast and agreement protocol operate on arbitrary values and assume a potentially malicious sender.
-Thus such protocols require 3f+1 replicas.
+Thus such protocols require 3f + 1 replicas.
 In our system the sender (i.e., the target platform) is trusted and the distributed data is a signed counter value.
-Thus f+1 replicas are sufficient.
+Thus f + 1 replicas are sufficient.
 Table VI summarizes the comparison.

 Byzantine adversary models.
-Classical works on Byzantine agreement [24], [29] consider a model where f processes behave arbitrarily and the other processes behave as expected.
+Classical works on Byzantine agreement [25], [32] consider a model where f processes behave arbitrarily and the other processes behave as expected.

 The main difference to our model is that the attacker can control the execution schedule of the trusted processes as well.
 Researchers have also considered agreement under models where the Byzantine faulty nodes have some trusted functionality (e.g., an unmodifiable hardware primitive) available.
-Such approaches reduce the number of required replicas to 2f + 1[8], [25], [9] or f + 1 [21].
+Such approaches reduce the number of required replicas to 2f + 1 [8], [26], [9] or f + 1 [22].
 In our model we have no trust assumptions on the compromised nodes.
-Byzantine agreement has also been considered with so called dual failure models [27], [12], [32] where the adversary can fully control the faulty processes and can read the secrets of other processes (but not affect their control-flow integrity).
+Byzantine agreement has also been considered with so called dual failure models [29], [13], [37] where the adversary can fully control the faulty processes and can read the secrets of other processes (but not affect their control-flow integrity).
 In our case, the adversary cannot read secrets from trusted enclaves but can restart them.
+Lastly, recent development showed a novel message aggregation technique that couples hardware-based TEE with lightweight secret sharing resulting in FastBFT protocol, which has better scalability and performance than the previously developed BFT protocols [27].